NxPKG/khulnasoft-docs/content/pages/platform/deploy-hooks.md

 ### Contentful

-Contentful supports integration with Cloudflare Pages via its **Webhooks** feature.
+Contentful supports integration with Khulnasoft Pages via its **Webhooks** feature.
 In your Contentful project settings, go to **Webhooks**, create a new Webhook, and paste in your unique Deploy Hook URL in the **URL** field.
 Optionally, you can specify events that the Contentful Webhook should forward.
 By default, Contentful will trigger a Pages deployment on all project activity, which may be a bit too frequent.
 You can filter for specific events, such as Create, Publish, and many others.

 ![Configuring Deploy Hooks with Contentful](/images/pages/platform/contentful.png)